EVATool/evatool/README.md

 4. Run init-letsencrypt.sh (if the script fails, it is advised to always delete the data folder to ensure a fresh run the next time you run it)
 5. Transform files in /data/certbot/conf/live/YOURDOMAIN with
     openssl pkcs12 -export -in fullchain.pem -inkey privkey.pem -out keystore.p12 -name tomcat -CAfile chain.pem -caname root
-    Set the environment variable SSL_KEYSTORE_PASSWORD in the .env file to the password you used for conversion.
+      (You will be prompted to enter a password after executing the above command) Set the environment variable SSL_KEYSTORE_PASSWORD in the .env file to the password you used for conversion.
 6. Start EvaTool docker-compose
 7. TODO setup automated renewable of certificate